krishang118/RL-Pong-Game/README.md

 ## Customization
 - You may adjust the training parameters (number of episodes, learning rate, etc.) in the `Pong DQN Game.py` python script.
-- To retrain from scratch, delete `dqn_pong_model.pth` and rerun the script.
+- To retrain from scratch, delete `dqn_pong_model.pth` and rerun the python script.

 ## Contributing